oOps1627/angular-calendar-timeline/projects/angular-calendar-timeline/README.md

 <h3 align="center">Custom view modes</h3>

-The library allows you to add custom view modes, for example, years, hours, minutes, etc. All you have to do is extends two
+The library allows you to add custom view modes, for example, years, hours, minutes, etc. All you have to do is extends <b>StrategyManager</b>
-classes: <b>ScaleGeneratorsManager</b> and <b>DivisionsAdaptorsManager</b>.

-<b>ScaleGeneratorsManager</b> returns a scale generator depending on the current zoom.
-The function of this generator is to build the
-header with columns and dates inside each column.
-Each view mode has its own generator, so it is the reason why we need some "manager".

-<b>DivisionsAdaptorsManager</b> contains adaptors for different view modes.
-Those Adaptors use a common interface, and
-they are necessary for calculating operations with dates.
+class.
+Based on the current view type it returns different strategies with a common interface which needs for calculating operations between dates and generating scale.

 Here is an example of how it should look, when you want to add some additional view modes: